 The Board must ensure that appropriate staff creates a Homeless Initial Care Activity Interruption in the child care case management system to track the initial grace period for families who are experiencing homelessness who cannot provide documentation at time of enrollment in CCS.

-However, Boards must be aware that families experiencing homelessness may provide complete eligibility documentation upon enrollment in CCS.
+However, Boards must inform staff members that families experiencing homelessness may provide complete eligibility documentation upon enrollment in CCS.
 When complete documentation is available at time of enrollment, the Board must ensure that appropriate staff enrolls the family under the Homeless eligibility characteristic but does not create an Activity Interruption record for Homeless Initial Care.

 D-1003.b: Eligibility for Customers on the Waiting List Experiencing a Temporary Break in Employment, Education, or Training

-Boards must be aware that at the time of a wait-list pull, a customer may not meet participation requirements due to a temporary break in employment, education, or training (for example, an independent school district employee or a student on summer break) as described in D-801.
+Boards must inform staff members that at the time of a wait-list pull, a customer may not meet participation requirements due to a temporary break in employment, education, or training (for example, an independent school district employee or a student on summer break) as described in D-801.
 Boards may place a hold status on the eligibility determination and enrollment of these customers until the temporary break ends and care is required.

 D-1004: Notification of Eligibility for Child Care Services